FastCGI-Archives/fastcgi-archives.github.io/FastCGI_A_High-Performance_Web_Server_Interface_FastCGI.md

 ## 8\.
 For More Information

-For more information about Open Market and our products, visit our Web site at:[http://www.openmarket.com/](https://web.archive.org/web/20160305160340/http://www.openmarket.com/)

 For more information about the FastCGI protocol and the developer's kit, and the latest information about FastCGI standardization and support in other Web servers, visit the FastCGI project page at: [fastcgi-archives.github.io](https://fastcgi-archives.github.io/)

 This file is Copyright © 1996 Open Market, Inc.